hannah-s/hugobackup/content/blog/letsencrypt.md

 ## Renewals with systemd timers

-There's no risk of too frequent renewals (the cap is pup to 5 renewals a day), because certbot doesn't renew the cert unless its time is up:
+There's no risk of too frequent renewals (the cap is up to 5 renewals a day), because certbot doesn't renew the cert unless its time is up:

         [root@centos-vm ~]# certbot renew --verbose
         Root logging level set at 10